 2. Identify specific objectives.

 Next is identifying and defining specific objectives.
-Here’s why: If user feedback indicates that your site design is confusing and frustrating, it’s tempting to simply target this problem at scale.
+Here’s why: If user feedback indicates your site design is confusing and frustrating, targeting this problem at scale is tempting.

-The scope and scale of site features and functions, however, make this difficult if not impossible — when you change one part of your site, others shift in response, in turn causing a feedback loop of frustration.
+The scope and scale of site features and functions, however, make this difficult, if not impossible.
+When you change one part of your site, others shift in response, causing a feedback loop of frustration.

 Instead, select specific objectives.
 For example, if the menu navigation on your current WordPress site is cumbersome and clunky, start there.
 Prioritize that specific interaction and its resolution before moving on to other efforts.